-This page describes how to manage the Cloud SDK in Cloud Tools for IntelliJ.
-You can either allow the plugin to automatically manage the SDK for you, or you can point it to a specific SDK you've installed outside of Eclipse.
+This page describes how to manage the Cloud SDK in Cloud Tools for Eclipse.
+You can either allow Cloud Tools for Eclipse to download and install an SDK for you, or you can point it to a specific SDK you've installed outside of Eclipse.

-Click the ellipsis (...) next to the field and navigate to the Cloud SDK you want to use.
+Click Browse and navigate to the location of the Cloud SDK you want to use.